rapidsai/deployment/source/tools/kubernetes/dask-operator.md

 To install the Dask operator follow the [instructions in the Dask documentation](https://kubernetes.dask.org/en/latest/installing.html).

-## Configuring a RAPIDS `DaskCluster`
+## Configuring a `DaskCluster`

-To configure the `DaskCluster` resource to run RAPIDS you need to set a few things:
+To configure the `DaskCluster` resource to run NVIDIA CUDA-X libraries you need to set a few things:

-- The container image must contain RAPIDS, the [official RAPIDS container images](https://docs.nvidia.com/datascience/install/#docker) are a good choice for this.
+- The container image must contain the libraries; the [official RAPIDS container images](https://docs.nvidia.com/datascience/install/#docker) are a good choice for this.
 - The Dask workers must be configured with one or more NVIDIA GPU resources.
 - The worker command must be set to `dask-cuda-worker`.

 ## Example using `kubectl`

-Here is an example resource manifest for launching a RAPIDS Dask cluster.
+Here is an example resource manifest for launching a Dask cluster.

 ```yaml
 # rapids-dask-cluster.yaml